 A Chapter 13 bankruptcy is often much more expensive than a Chapter 7 bankruptcy.

 If your income decreases enough, you may qualify for a bankruptcy discharge under Chapter 7.
 Individuals who file under Chapter 7 must meet strict income restrictions.
 If you become disabled or incur a permanent reduction in income, then you may be able to convert to Chapter 7.

 If you can convert to Chapter 7, you could get rid of your remaining unsecured debts without any further payments.
-A Chapter 7 case can receive a discharge and closed out within four to six months.
+A Chapter 7 case can receive a discharge and be closed out within four to six months.

 However, there are some very important matters to consider before you convert from Chapter 13 to Chapter 7.
 First, you may want to know if you qualify for Chapter 7 bankruptcy.
 We developed the Chapter 7 means test calculator below to help estimate qualification.

 Do you have nonexempt equity in assets?

-Bankruptcy exemptions protect a certain amount of equity in your property.
+Homestead Bankruptcy exemptions protect a certain amount of equity in your property.
 In a Chapter 13 case, nonexempt equity results in a higher bankruptcy plan payment.
 However, in a Chapter 7 case, nonexempt equity could result in a bankruptcy auction.
 You could lose that piece of property in a Chapter 7 case.

 Mortgages and Car Loans

 If your mortgage payments are not up to date, you will face foreclosure if you convert to Chapter 7.
-Likewise, the lender for your car loan may require you to catch up the payments immediately in a Chapter 7 case.
+Likewise, the lender for your car loan may require you to catch up on the payments immediately in a Chapter 7 case.
 Otherwise, you may have to surrender the vehicle.
 You must carefully review how much you owe and decide if you are willing to give up your home or car in Chapter 7, if necessary.